Dr Chris McKenzie

 Dr Rachel Wylie

-Dr Rachel Wylie FRACGP has been working as a GP for the last nine years, and at the Ballina Family Medical Centre since 2014.
+Dr Rachel Wylie FRACGP has been working as a GP for the last twelve years, and at the Ballina Family Medical Centre since 2014.

 She enjoys the variety of General Practice and enjoys working with patients to achieve positive health outcomes.
 Rachel continues to be involved in ongoing education and has a broad range of interests and experience.